 Ethical aspects of decision-making have been at the focus of increased discussion over recent years, as they play an important role in the social acceptance of automated vehicles above and beyond consideration of mere technological aspects.
 Whilst public discussion has centered above all on situations of dilemma involving unavoidable personal injury, the “Value-based decision-making” (VBDM) project sponsored since 2016 by the Daimler and Benz Foundation considers the influence of ethical issues on everyday decision-making in road traffic.
 The project is headed by Prof. Dr. Markus Maurer from the Institute of Control Engineering at the Technical University of Braunschweig.
-To initiate and intensify interdisciplinary dialog between the engineering sciences and the sphere of ethics, the contact to Prof. Jason Millar from the Faculty of Engineering at the University of Ottawa, Canada, was intensified last year.
+The main participants in this research team are Susanne Ernst, Marcus Nolte, Dr. Andreas Reschka, Nayel Fabian Salem, and Torben Stolte.
+In order to stimulate and intensify interdisciplinary dialogue between the engineering sciences and ethical issues, the scientists are working together with partners from the USA and Canada.
+The project has been receiving significant research impulses in an exchange of ideas with Prof. Chris Gerdes and Sarah Thornton from the Dynamic Design Lab (DDL) at Stanford University and with Prof. Jason Millar and Sophie Le Page from the Faculty of Engineering at the University of Ottawa.

 In this project, the investigation of value-based decision-making has highlighted some fundamental challenges in the development of autonomous road vehicles.
 The original issues can be readily illustrated in a thought experiment: Imagine you are driving next to a row of longitudinally parked vehicles in an urban environment.
 Each vehicle conceals a space that you cannot see.
 If a child then happens to run out onto the road in front of you at the worst possible moment, you will not be able to brake in time.